-Figure 1 illustrates how CNCI values calculated using the standard, collaboration and fractional approach compare for three different research economies.
+Figure 1 illustrates how CNCI values calculated using the standard, collaboration and fractional approach compare for three different research economies (broadly defined by the maturity of research infrastructure as well as factors including population and expenditure on research).
 For Australia (a well-established research economy with a gross domestic expenditure on research and development (GERD) of 1.80% in 2019), fractional and collaboration methods produce similar results despite their very different approaches.
 Both these values are lower than that of standard CNCI and appear to have stagnated.
 For China Mainland (a recently developed research economy; GERD of 2.40% in 2020), the standard and collaboration approaches are almost identical, suggesting that CNCI performance is not collaboration dependent.
 Importantly, China Mainland's research has continually increased its performance over the period with all three indicators above world average in 2018.
 For Sri Lanka (a developing research economy; GERD of 0.13% in 2018), standard CNCI provides far higher values (peaking above 2.0 in 2015) and is more variable than the other approaches; normalising by collaboration type or author credit sees values become less erratic, though they drop below world average for each year analysed.
 Consequently, while Sri Lanka outperforms both Australia and China Mainland over several years by standard CNCI, it no longer does when normalising by collaboration type or author credit.
 Sri Lanka's standard CNCI values are, therefore, likely driven by a concealed factor requiring a different analytical approach.